Prime of My Life

-Prime of My Life is the eighth album by American soul singer-songwriter Phyllis Hyman.
+Prime of My Life is the eighth studio album by American soul singer-songwriter Phyllis Hyman.

-It was released by Philadelphia International Records on June 11, 1991 and featured "Don't Wanna Change the World", which peaked at #1 on the US Billboard R&B chart and #68 on the Billboard Hot 100 (her only Hot 100 entry).
+It was released by Philadelphia International Records on June 11, 1991 and featured "Don't Wanna Change the World", which peaked at #1 on the US Billboard R&B chart.
 Both the album and single were RIAA certified gold on September 24, 1992.
 The album charted at #10 on the Billboard R&B chart and #117 on the Billboard 200.

 Prime of My Life was the final studio album released during Hyman's lifetime, after which she took her own life four years later.